knmnyn/cs4248-2120/_pages/grading.md

 Collaboration is a very good thing.
 Students are encouraged to work together and to teach each other.
-On the other hand, cheating is considered a very serious offense.
+On the other hand, cheating is considered a very serious offence.
 Please don’t do it!
 Concern about cheating creates an unpleasant environment for everyone.
-You will be automatically reported to the vice-dean of academic affairs if you are caught, no exceptions will be made for any infractions no matter how slight the offense.
+You will be automatically reported to the vice-dean of academic affairs if you are caught, no exceptions will be made for any infractions no matter how slight the offence.

 So how do you draw the line between collaboration and cheating?
 Here’s a reasonable set of ground-rules.
 Failure to understand and follow